ENCODE-DCC/users-meeting-2020-workshop/run.md

 croo metadata.json --out-dir $OUTPUT_DIR --ucsc-genome-db mm10 --public-gcs
 ```

 Click [this](https://console.cloud.google.com/storage/browser/encode-workshop-2020/croo?project=encode-workshop) to open up Google Cloud Storage Console.
-Find a directory named with your username.
+Find a directory named with your username (to find out what your username run `echo $USER` on the caper server).
 Click on the HTML file.
 On the following page clicking `Public URL` or `Authenticated URL` will open the croo output report.